jawalma/jawalma.github.io/index.md

 Project Name: Teddy Wars
 ```
 A 2D platformer game developed within a small
-multi disciplinary team with the goal of developing complete game
+multi disciplinary team with the goal of
-within a semester.
+developing complete game within a semester.
+The game was produced in a agile development
+model.

 This Project was developed in Game Maker Studio 2
 ```